If you read my last posts, you’ll know I prepared as much as possible before taking my cats on the road.

 And because we like to spice things up with as much bad luck as possible, the remote broke.

 So there we were, with no idea whatsoever of where Milù could possibly be and a radio frequency locator that we couldn’t use.

 Like every other cat tracker comparison website says, there are several factors that you need to consider to decide whether you should buy a radio tracker over a GPS cat tracker.

 In what situation could a radio frequency locator possibly be more useful than a GPS tracker?

 If you live in a rural area, in a city, in a farm, or a traveling with your cat, a radio frequency cat tracker will be next to useless.

 The wide, open spaces, and the natural or manmade obstacles will turn ‘130 meters’ of covered distance into maybe 20, if you’re lucky.
 And for how long do you want to walk around before you can hopefully pick up your cat’s location signal?

 After many frustrating days spent out searching in every possible direction, I eventually gave up on the TabCat locator.

 The only scenario where I see this device fit is if you want to attach it to a collar in addition to the GPS tracker, but I’m positive your cat won’t appreciate the extra weight.

 Or, if you live in a house with an indoor-only cat, which hopefully means you don’t need a tracker in the first place.
-(Unless you live in one of these houses, in which case we should have a chat.)

 During my search for Milù, I really started beating myself up for not thinking this whole scenario through before we left Italy.